Patient & Visitor Guide

 Language Interpretation

 Interpreters speaking 240 different languages are available via phone to assist you.
-A Video Remote Interpreter is available in the Emergency Department; 37 languages are available via video interpretation service.
-If you require help in another language, ask your nurse to call Language Line.
+Video Remote Interpreters are available across campus for ASL and BSL interpretation as well as interpretation into over 40 other languages.
+If you require help in ASL/BSL or another language, ask your nurse to use the Video Remote Interpreter or phone Language Line.

 Patient Information